Guide

 Useful Cypher queries

-// Shortest path between two people
+// Shortest introduction path

 MATCH path = shortestPath(